ispras/casr/README.md

 ## Overview

 CASR is a set of tools that allows you to collect crash reports in different ways.
-Use `casr` binary to deal with coredumps.
+Use `casr-core` binary to deal with coredumps.
 Use `casr-san` to analyze ASAN reports.
 Try `casr-gdb` to get reports from gdb.

 Crash report contains many useful information: severity (like [exploitable](https://github.com/jfoote/exploitable)),